EasyG0ing1/MagnetExtractor/README.md

 ```
 To get these instructions.

-If you have any problems or would like something changed with the program, create an issue and you wish to contribute, feel free to submit a pull request.
+If you have any problems or would like something changed with the program, create an issue.
+If you wish to contribute, feel free to submit a pull request.

 ## Version History